 I found women empowered to bare it all, had a PR woman who passionately worked alongside me and a mas camp representative, who secured us sponsorship with bouncers and costumes.

 Once the press release rolled out, interviews from top news and media outlets such as CBC, Global, Narcity, The National, CP24, and many more spread the news about our initiative.
 Japan, Russia, and India also picked up the story.

-Everything was coming together, although the story was sometimes rededuced to “Topless Dancers” for headline clickbait.
-There were important articles and interviews that got the mission and vision right (thank you to those writers and interviewers).
+Everything was coming together to begin discussing the important message and then the story was reduced to “Topless Dancers” for headline clickbait.
+The story lost a lot of its value but luckily there were important articles and interviews that got the mission and vision right (thank you to those writers and interviewers).